keboola/connection-docs/storage/configurations/index.md

 ## Delete Configuration
-To delete a configuration, click the **Bin** icon in the configuration list or the **Move to Trash** button in configuration detail.
+To delete a configuration, click the **Bin** icon in the configuration list or the **Move to Trash** button in the configuration detail.
 Both of these operations move the configuration to **Trash**.

 {: .image-popup}
 ![Screenshot -- Delete](/storage/configurations/delete.png)

-A configuration moved to Trash acts as deleted (is removed from orchestrations, cannot be run, is not displayed), but can be recovered from the configuration Trash.
-The Trash is accessible in the **Users & Settings** menu:
+Each configuration moved to Trash acts as deleted: it is removed from orchestrations, cannot be run and is not displayed.
+However, it can be recovered.
+To find your Trash, go to the **Users & Settings** menu and select the **Trash tab**:

 {: .image-popup}
 ![Screenshot -- Configuration Trash](/storage/configurations/configuration-trash.png)

-The configuration Trash allows you to **restore** a configuration or permanently delete it.
-To find the desired configuration you can use filter and search in the upper part of the page.
-A configuration deleted from the trash cannot be recovered.
-When a configuration is restored a new version is created, therefore you can see the complete history in the configuration versions:
+There you can **restore** a configuration, or **permanently delete** it.
+Once deleted from Trash, no configuration can be recovered.
+If your Trash is filled with a large number of configurations and you want to quickly find the one you need to restore or permanently remove, use the filter and search options in the upper part of the page.

+When you restore a configuration, its new version is created.
+Therefore you can see the complete history in the configuration versions:

 {: .image-popup}
 ![Screenshot -- Configuration History](/storage/configurations/configuration-restored.png)

-For technical reasons, there are some components (mainly Orchestrator and GoodData Writer) whose configurations cannot be restored when deleted.
-These configurations will still be listed as deleted, but cannot be restored:
+For technical reasons, configurations of certain components cannot be restored when deleted (mainly Orchestrator and GoodData Writer).
+They will still be shown in Trash, but cannot be restored:

 {: .image-popup}
 ![Screenshot -- Configuration Restore Disabled](/storage/configurations/configuration-trash-2.png)